supply chain analytics

 Building Blocks of an Analytical Supply Chain

-Now that there are proofs of the utility of analytics integrated supply chain, let’s understand the components of an analytical supply chain.
+Now that there is proof of the utility of an integrated analytics supply chain, let’s understand the components of an analytical supply chain.

 • Data Integration: Bringing together data from various sources like ERP systems, IoT devices, and external databases is crucial.
 This helps create a unified dataset, giving a comprehensive view of the supply chain.

 • Real-Time Data: Having access to the latest information is vital.
-Systems that capture and analyze data in real time enable quick decision-making and adaptability to change market dynamics.
+Systems that capture and analyze data in real-time enable quick decision-making and adaptability to changing market dynamics.

 • Demand Forecasting: Accurate predictions of demand are essential.
 By analyzing historical sales data, market trends, and customer insights, businesses can better manage inventory and plan production efficiently.